aziztitu/AndroidPhotoshopColorPicker/README.md

 * Hue bar - Adjust hue using a slider
 * Saturation & Value Box - Select the color from the Saturation & Value Box (like in Photoshop)
 * Alpha bar - Adjust the alpha using a slider
+* "No color" option - Hidden by default, sets transparent color value
 * Preview - You can see the current selected and previously picked colors side-by-side
 * Edit each component individually - You can edit Hue, Saturation, Value, Red, Green and Blue components individually
 * Fully customizable - By default, there are two themes(Light and Dark).
 But you can define your own theme to customize the whole ColorPicker